ruwanjayawardena/ruwanjayawardena/README.md

 ## 👨‍💻 About Me
 Full Stack Developer with 12+ years of industry experience, including 3+ years in the Canadian tech ecosystem and 5+ years of remote international, government, and corporate client work.
 I specialize in creating scalable, secure, and user-focused web applications across diverse industries.

-🚀 Currently working at BotCircuits as a Senior Full Stack Developer<br>
+🚀 Freelance Full Stack Developer<br>
 🎓 Bachelor of Information Technology from the University of Colombo<br>
-💼 Passionate about solving complex technical challenges and bug fixing<br>
+💼 Passionate about solving complex technical challenges, automation, integration, data processing, and bug fixing<br>
 🇨🇦 Permanent Resident in Canada

 ## 🛠️ Skills Breakdown